HashbangGamesLLC/Unity-Style-Guide/README.md

 * What is its purpose?

 These questions and more can all be answered when functions are named appropriately.

+#### `[UsedImplicitly]` Attribute
+If a function is called from outside the scope of the solution, it should have a `[UsedImplicitly]` attribute, to prevent "Remove unused code" refactor operations.

+Functions called from external sources may include:
+* A function called from a Unity Event via the Inspector
+* A function in a library intended to be exported as a DLL
+* A function in a class that will be exported as a Unity Package

+Most IDEs will notify you by graying out the name of the function, along with a "Method is never used" hint.

 <a name="function-verbrule"></a>
 #### All Functions Should Be Verbs